paulo-raca/android-fido-authenticator/README.md

 Android has all the hardware goodies to be an excellent FIDO2 authenticator.

-This project aims to implement CTAP2 over NFC, BLE and Bluetooth-HID.
+This project aims to implement CTAP2 over NFC, BLE and HID.

 Project Status
 --------------